Josh-XT/AGiXT/docs/3-Providers/Microsoft Bing.md

 2. Go to https://bing.com
 3. Open the extension
 4. Click the export button (Looks like `[>`), this saves your cookies to clipboard.
-5. Paste your cookies into a file `cookies.json` in your `Agent-LLM` directory
+5. Paste your cookies into a file `cookies.json` in your `AGiXT` directory

 ### Update your agent settings
 Set `AI_PROVIDER` to `bing`.